Motorcycle Accident Attorneys in Bucks County, Pennsylvania

 • Bad weather conditions

 The factors contributing to motorcycle accidents are almost precisely the reasons for many auto accidents.
-However, passenger cars and large vehicles on the road pose a significant threat to motorcyclists that drive out in the open without a roof, seatbelt, or airbags.
+However, passenger cars and large vehicles on the road pose a significant threat to motorcyclists who drive out in the open without a roof, seatbelt, or airbags.
 Understandably, it is safer for a motorcycle driver to use a helmet and protective gear in Bucks County.
 This is recommended to avoid the risks of severe injury or fatalities in the case of being struck by a vehicle.
 If you have been involved in a motorcycle accident, a skilled personal injury lawyer can help you determine who may be held liable for your injuries and suffering.

 Common Motorcyclist Injuries after Being Struck by a Vehicle

 According to Pennsylvania’s Motorcycle Helmet Law, anyone who operates or rides a motorcycle must wear protective headgear unless they are over 21 and have over two years of experience riding or have completed a PennDOT-approved motorcycle course.
 Helmets, closed-toed shoes, long-sleeved clothing, and eye protection can minimize some injuries in the case of a biker accident.
-However, severe damage for a motorcyclist is often unavoidable, especially when a passenger car, truck, or other driver on the road is negligent and at fault for the accident.
+However, severe motorcycle injuries for a motorcyclist are often unavoidable, especially when a passenger car, truck, or other driver on the road is negligent and at fault for the accident.
 Here are some common injuries that bikers endure after a motorcycle crash:

 • Traumatic brain injury (TBI)